Tri-tip and brisket are among the most popular beef cuts. They both have a delicious taste, which is why they are my favorite meats to smoke.

 Pro tip: The price of the brisket also depends on which part of the brisket you get.
 A flat cut is more expensive than a point cut.

-There are differences in tri-tip and brisket flavors.
+There are differences between tri-tip and brisket flavors.
 Smoked tri-tip has the robust, beefy, buttery flavor you usually have on a lean steak because of its fat content.

 You'll love tri-tip if you like ribeye, sirloin, and other lean steaks.